sanjithh1/restweb/README.md

 ## RESULT:
-The program for designing software company website using HTML and CSS is completed successfully.
+The program for designing restaurant website using HTML and CSS is completed successfully.